MGMGXCV/Calc-Linea-Plano/README.md

 To calculate another new plane, close the plot (not the console) and the process will start again.

-Thanks to the mathplotlib and mplstereonet and pyinstaller libraries.
+Thanks to the mathplotlib and mplstereonet tkinter pyinstaller libraries.

 Created by Martín García Martín 2023.